 The Nevada Supreme Court Library, with over 130,000 volumes, is one of the largest law libraries in the state.
 The collection was established to support the federal district court judges of the Territorial Supreme Court and, upon Nevada's gaining statehood in 1865, became part of the State Library.
 It was transferred to the judicial branch in 1973.

-The library serves the Supreme Court, the Legislature, the Office of the Attorney General, and other executive branch agencies, as well as the local bar and the general public.
+The library serves the Supreme Court, the Court of Appeals, the Legislature, the Office of the Attorney General, and other executive branch agencies, as well as the local bar and the general public.
 The library is open Monday through Friday, from 8 am to 5 pm, except on holidays.

 Nevada Supreme Court Library